 This page is a chance to show some of the people we have been able to help since we started the project and the difference having a new or replacement bike has made to them.
-All our bikes are given as free, long term loans for as long as they require them.
-We also want to work with them to help maintain their bikes and give help and advice where needed.
-We organise rides and events to equip people with the skills to use their bikes.
+All our bikes are given as free, long term loans for as long as they are needed.
+We also work with people to help them to maintain their bikes.
+We organise rides and social events to equip people with the skills to use their bikes.
 We take referrals from a range of organisations and specialise in building the confidence and resilience of people who want to use cycling as part of their wellbeing and everyday life.

 We loaned this bike to Kirsten to help her cycle to work instead of walking.